-- Handwrite "Brand Medically Necessary" on the prescription.
-(Phrases like "No Substitutes" or "N.S." are not acceptable.)
-This certification must be in the prescriber's own handwriting and written directly on the prescription or on the face of each new prescription or on a separate order attached to the original prescription.
+- Provide a prescription with "Brand Medically Necessary" written in the prescriber's own handwriting and written directly on the prescription or on the face of each new prescription or on a separate order attached to the original prescription.
 Typed certification, signature stamps, or certification handwritten by someone other than the prescriber does not satisfy this requirement. - Complete a PA/BMNA.
-Documentation on the PA/BMNA must indicate how the brand-name drug will prevent recurrence of the adverse or allergic reaction or therapeutic failure.

-• Submit the prescription and PA/BMNA to the pharmacy where the prescription will be filled.
+Documentation on the PA/BMNA must indicate how the brand-name drug will prevent recurrence of the adverse or allergic reaction or therapeutic failure. - Submit the prescription and PA/BMNA to the pharmacy where the prescription will be filled.
 Prescribers should not send prescription drug PA forms directly to ForwardHealth.
 The pharmacy is required to complete the PA/RF and submit the PA/BMNA, the PA/RF, and a copy of the prescription to ForwardHealth.